Juana de J. Sarmiento

-Juana de Jesús Sarmiento Ariza, better known as Juana de J. Sarmiento (1899-1979) was a Colombian politician and activist, recognized for having been the first elected mayor of a municipality in Colombia.
+Juana de Jesús Sarmiento Ariza, better known as Juana de J. Sarmiento (1899–1979) was a Colombian politician and activist, who in 1951 became the first female mayor of a municipality in Colombia.

 Early life and political career

-Sarmiento was born in the municipality of Sabanalarga, Atlántico Department, in 1899.
+Sarmiento was born in the municipality of Sabanalarga, Atlántico Department, on June 23, 1899 to Liborio Sarmiento and Julia Ariza.
 She began her political career by participating in the creation and organization of civic committees in the municipality.
 In the 1930s, she founded a women's organization called Colombia Democrática, also becoming its president.
-The establishment of this committee led to the creation of foundations which were led exclusively by women in the coffee-growing country.
+The establishment of this committee led to the creation of foundations which were led exclusively by women in Colombia.